Know Why You Should Drink Ashwagandha With Milk

 The healing properties of milk

-Milk is often celebrated as a comprehensive source of nutrition, with cow’s milk standing out as one of the most frequently chosen options among the various varieties accessible.
+Milk is often celebrated as a comprehensive source of nutrition, with cow’s milk standing out as one of the most frequently chosen options among the various varieties available.

 It has a cool potency and a sweet post-digestive effect (vipaka).
 Its overall characteristic effect is pleasing to the mind.